Qix-/node-is-piped/README.md

   is meant for certain special-case handling in certain environments/on certain systems.

-- The file descriptors are automatically checked against the `process.std{in,out,err}` streams and will perform some additional checks to eliminate some false negatives in certain cases.
-Due to this, some non-standard streams' file descriptors may report `false` when the standard streams might otherwise return `true`.

 - When in cmd.exe, `false` is always reported.
 There's nothing I can do about this - Windows is simply broken from the ground up.